 Scenic Day Mushing Tour

-- Drive a dog sled on a 4 mile trail
+- Take turns driving and sitting in a dog sled on a 5 mile trail

 - Help harness and hook up the dogs to the sled

-Start your tour by greeting us in our cozy, Alaskan warming tent.
-Inside you will have plenty of time to get suited up for the cold.
+Start your dog mushing tour in Fairbanks by learning how to dress for the cold weather!
 Bring the warmest outerwear you have and we’ll supply the rest.
 Read more about how to dress.

 Next, head outside to meet our friendly Alaskan Huskies.
 Play with them and take photos while we explain why we use this kind of dog and where they came from.

-The trail is 4 miles in length, but the entire tour experience includes everything from the moment you arrive until the moment you leave.
+The trail is 5 miles in length, but the entire tour experience includes everything from the moment you arrive until the moment you leave.
 Most people spend between 1.5 and 2.5 hours here, depending on their level of interest and participation.
-For example, if you are someone who wants to ask lots of questions, pet all the dogs and take lots of pictures, that’s great!
+If you are someone who wants to ask lots of questions, pet all the dogs and take lots of pictures, that’s great!
 You’ll probably be here for two or more hours.
 If you are uncomfortable in the cold, don’t like dogs, or don’t have a lot of questions, your tour will wrap up sooner.